 - social: excluding someone, gossiping, ganging up, mobbing, scapegoating, humiliating others, coercing, gestures or graffiti meant to put others down or break up friendships on purpose

-- homophobic, biphobic and transphobic bullying: treating someone badly because they identify as LGTBQ+ (lesbian, gay, bisexual, trans-identified, two-spirit, queer, questioning, intersex, and asexual)
+- homophobic, biphobic and transphobic bullying: treating someone badly because they identify as LGTBQ+ (lesbian, gay, bisexual, transgender, two-spirit, queer, questioning, intersex, and asexual)

 Social media sites such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as email and texting have become a large part of the way youth communicate and socialize.
 Because of this, cyberbullying has become a concerning reality.

 Cyberbullies may feel safe or anonymous as they can hide behind their computer or phone and be more secretive about what they’re doing.
 This is a very complex type of bullying as it can involve direct bullying or using others to bully.
 It comes in many different forms.
 The only limits to the type of bullying are the bully’s imagination and access to technology.